Polymastia lorum

 Polymastia lorum is a species of sea sponge belonging to the family Polymastiidae.
 It is only known from a single specimen found attached to a dead Glycimeris valve on a reef near Ohinau Island, one of the Mercury Islands off North Island, New Zealand.

 This is a small encrusting sponge 4 cm across.
 The outer layer is yellow with an orange-red interior.
-The most remarkable feature of this sponge is the very long (up to 6 cm) strap-like papillae.
+The most remarkable feature of this sponge is its incredibly long (up to 6 cm) strap-like papillae.